Monster Love Character Analysis Part 2- Star the Monster Princess

 Laying the Foundations

 In the story, Hippie drops hints early on that Star’s fallen for Marco earlier than in the show.
 The biggest hint has to be during the whole “Mewberty” thing.
-The last thing she thinks of before sucumbing to her Mewberty form was the thought of Marco.
+The last thing she thinks of before sucumbing to her Mewberty form was the thought of a shirtless, toned Marco offering to protect her.
 Also, she eventually goes after Marco and him alone, something she doesn’t do in the show.
 Star does eventually realize that she’s fallen for Marco, which worries her even more than it does in the show.

 Like in the show, Star tries to keep her crush a secret at first.
 However, it’s not just because Marco likes Jackie, but something more troubling.
-A combination of lack of confidence in her appearance, cruel rejection by past crushes, and the few relationships she has had ending poorly, took their toll on Star.
+The combination of a lack of confidence in her appearance, cruel rejection by past crushes, and the few relationships she has had ending poorly, took their toll on Star.
 Simply put, she doesn’t see herself as someone people would find attractive.
+Again, this is despite most guys her age on Earth considering her pretty cute.

 Star and Marco’s relationship is as complicated in Monster Princess as it was for them in the show.
 However, I think that helps makes the hurdles they face even sweeter to look at in the end.
 While I won’t say how Hippie resolves this, I will say that the payoff is more than worth it, and as sweet as it is in the show.
 Also, he does resolve it sooner than the show did, so I have to give Hippie points for that.